-In a featured presentation, Marc Damelin (Mersana Therapeutics) gave considerations and examples on next-generation ADCs.
-The key elements of a successful ADC consist of a specific target, a selective antibody, a functional linker and a toxic payload.
-The currently addressed targets represent a broad range of expression profiles.
-Ideally, targets are chosen taking into account the dependencies of biophysical properties, biological functions and clinical development strategies.
-This also includes translational approaches looking at animal models and homologies between species.
-Biodegradable polymer molecules in form of 'Fleximers' allow DARs of more than 20.
-The high hydrophilicity can accept even highly hydrophobic payloads.
+payloads.
 The platform technology Dolaflexin increases efficacy, safety and tolerability, which is achieved by a specific linker that conjugates the Fleximer, loaded with multiple drug molecules with the antibody at multiple sites.
 The good solubility of that new macromolecule prevents aggregation, one of the main complications during manufacturing.
-For instance, the ADC XMT-1522 (targeting a Her2 epitope different from trastuzumab) contains auristatin conjugated at a DAR12 with the conjugation technique Dolalock.
-Here the cell permeable payload is partially released by proteases in tumor microenvironment while an uptake into cancer cells is mediated by the internalization of the ADC.
+For instance, the ADC XMT-1522 (targeting a HER2 epitope different from trastuzumab) contains auristatin conjugated at a DAR12 with the conjugation technique Dolalock.
+Here the cell permeable payload is partially released by proteases in the tumor microenvironment while the uptake into cancer cells is mediated by the internalization of the ADC.
 Intracellularly the drug is converted into a non-cell permeable molecule killing only cancer cells.
 A combination of bystander effects leads to a highly specific killing of cancer cells and neighboring cells.
-The ADC XMT-1536 (MERS-67) targeting the surface molecule NaPi2b is currently in a phase I clinical study.
+The ADC XMT-1536 targeting the surface molecule sodium-dependent phosphate transport protein 2B (NaPi2b) is currently in a phase I clinical study.

-Stefan R Schmidt (BioAtrium) discussed the benefits and limitations of different therapeutic modalities by comparing conjugated and engineered antibodies.
-Despite the successes of ADCs, with 4 molecules now approved, there are still a number of issues to be solved.
-A general problem is the unspecific toxicity that affects hepatocytes, causes neutropenia and other negative effects on hematopoietic cells.
+Stefan R. Schmidt (BioAtrium) discussed the benefits and limitations of different therapeutic modalities by comparing conjugated and engineered antibodies.
+Despite the successes of ADCs, with four molecules now approved, there are still a number of issues to be solved.
+A general problem is the unspecific toxicity that affects hepatocytes and causes neutropenia and other negative effects on hematopoietic cells.
 Interestingly, most of these reactions are caused by labile or cleavable linkers and can be eliminated relatively easily.
-Better efficiencies of ADCs can be achieved by utilizing bispecific antibodies that either improve internalization through crosslinking of biparatopic binding or that increase the level of lysosomal targeting by simultaneously binding a cancer antigen and a lysosomal marker.
+Better efficiencies of ADCs can be achieved by utilizing bispecific antibodies that either improve internalization through crosslinking of biparatopic binding or increase the level of lysosomal targeting by simultaneously binding a cancer antigen and a lysosomal marker.
 Further optimization can be obtained by miniaturizing the binding domain, using antibody fragments or small scaffolds that penetrate the tumor deeper.
-Covering the antibody binding sites by peptide caps reduce unspecific toxicity as the cap is only released by proteases in the tumor environment.
-Tumor killing by antibodies can also be achieved without any additional payload but by protein engineering increasing the binding to FcgammaR to engage ADCC activity.
-Other cancer toxicity via an internalization pathway is possible using fusion proteins with toxins, kinases, proteases or RNases as fusion partners.
-Approaches that benefit from the engagement of immune cells utilize Return to Table of Contents bispecific antibodies or immunocytokines.
+Covering the antibody binding sites by peptide caps reduces unspecific toxicity as the cap is only released by proteases in the tumor environment.
+Tumor killing by antibodies can also be achieved without any additional payload but by protein engineering increasing the binding to FcyR to engage ADCC activity.
+Another cancer toxicity via an internalization pathway is possible using fusion proteins with toxins, kinases, proteases or RNases as fusion partners.
+Approaches that benefit from the engagement of immune cells utilize bispecific antibodies or immunocytokines.
 A clear advantage of fusion proteins is the simple manufacturing process that does not require any interruption for a chemical conjugation.